The Remaining Relative visa (subclass 835) is a permanent visa for people who want to live in Australia to be with their only near relatives.

 Withdrawing your application

 You can withdraw the application at any time before we make a decision about it.
 To do this, send us a letter or email to ask for the withdrawal.
 Your request must include your full name and date of birth.
-If you know it, you should also include the number we gave you when you applied – this could be a file reference number, client ID, or a Transaction Reference Number.
+You should also include the number we gave you when you applied, if you know it – this could be a file reference number, client ID, or a Transaction Reference Number.

 We will not usually refund the visa application charge.